 Royal, P.C. attorneys have nearly 30 years of labor relations experience.
-The firm represents unionized employers in court and before administrative agencies, such as the National Labor Relations Board.
+The Royal law firm represents unionized employers in court and before administrative agencies, such as the National Labor Relations Board.
 Royal, P.C. defends its clients against unfair labor practice charges and at arbitrations in matters involving contract interpretation and employee discipline or discharge.
-The firm also advises its clients during union organizing, NLRB elections and labor negotiations, interpreting and applying collective bargaining agreements and understanding the types of actions that may constitute an unfair labor practice.
+The firm also advises it's clients during union organizing, NLRB elections and labor negotiations, interpreting and applying collective bargaining agreements, and understanding the types of actions that may constitute an unfair labor practice.

 Royal, P.C. attorneys recognize that engaging in protracted litigation is not always the best solution to a problem.
 Alternative dispute resolution, such as mediation and arbitration, is an important consideration to litigation, which can become time-consuming and costly.
 Our attorneys' expertise in litigation avoidance and alternative dispute resolution includes evaluating and advising clients on the advantages of utilizing alternative dispute resolution as an option.
 When such alternatives are available and worthwhile, our attorneys represent clients during mediations and arbitrations.